 Last Updated on

-But back to our route.
+But back to our Yucatan road trip route.
 I chose my route with the intention to showcase some of Mexico’s finest: remarkable Maya ruins, splendidly beautiful beaches, and some authentic Mexican village life.Mexican village life in the form of a sleepy little fishing village was our first stop.
 We picked up our US$9 per day rental car at the airport in Cancun and headed straight south towards Playa del Carmen.
 On the way, just off the main highway to Playa, sits Puerto Morelos.
 Even though it’s far from not touristy – there are some fancy condo buildings further down the beach – in its core, it is still pretty much untouched by the mass tourism you find in Playa or Cancun.
 Fisherman sell their catch right on the beach, which is lined with colorful little fishing boats.
-You won’t find a Senor Frogs or a steak restaurant here, but instead, little mom-and-pop restaurants dominate the ‘restaurant scene’, if you can even call it that.From Puerto Morelos, it is only another 45 minutes to Playa del Carmen, where we spent a couple of nights.
-I wanted to use Playa as a base to explore a couple of cenotes, and there are quite a few of them just a short drive from Playa.
+You won’t find a Senor Frogs or a steak restaurant here, but instead, little mom-and-pop restaurants dominate the ‘restaurant scene’, if you can even call it that.From Puerto Morelos, it is only another 45 minutes to Playa del Carmen, where we spent a couple of nights during our Yucatan road trip.
+Playa del Carmen is a great base for some beach time and to explore a couple of cenotes, because there are quite a few of them just a short drive from Playa.

 As soon as we walked up to the beach, we were approached by a bunch of guys trying to sell us a pricey snorkel tour.
 Since when do we have to pay for this?, I wondered.
 For all I knew, access to the beach was free.
 So be careful: Don’t let anyone convince you you need to join a tour.
 No need for that!
 All you need is a snorkel and a mask.I wasn’t surprised when I later read in an article that Akumal is struggling to maintain sustainable tourism due to the increased number of tourists, and that the turtles are showing signs of stress due to the high number of humans in the water.Apologies for the bad quality of these pictures – Just to give you an idea of how close you’ll get to the turtles.
 Make sure to bring a good underwater camera and, extra pro tip, a disposable camera doesn’t qualify as such.